 The end of daylight saving time (DST) is usually considered a positive thing – who doesn’t love that extra hour in bed?!
 But for a lot of families in the UK, it presents a bit of a problem: getting children to adjust their body clocks for that extra hour.
 It’s very easy to think ‘oh, it’s only an hour’, but this can be enough to disrupt night and day patterns and, as a result, yours too.

 So why is the clocks going back so important and how can you manage your routines to maintain smooth family bedtimes?

 DST was started after World War I to do exactly what the name suggests: to ensure that we get the most out of the summer months’ extra sunlight hours.
 For the farmers and other industries it allowed them to be more productive.
 By re-adjusting our clocks, we moved forward an hour from GMT without having to make a conscious effort, before reverting back to GMT for the winter.

 When you saw that glorious three words, the first thing you probably thought was, “yay!
 An extra hour in bed”, right?
-Unfortunately, if you’ve got a baby or smallish kids, they’re likely to wake up at their usual time, which will now be an hour earlier.
+Unfortunately, if you’ve got a baby or smallish child, they’re likely to wake up at their usual time, which will now be an hour earlier.
 Yikes.
-So, not only will this spoil any cosy lie in plans, it’ll impact both you and your kids’ routines for a while afterwards too.
+So, not only will this spoil any cosy lie in plans, it’ll impact both you and your children’s routines for a while afterwards too.

 So, how can you help your little people during this change?